 Today we’re going to have an epic financial battle – Dave Ramsey vs Robert Kiyosaki.
 Dave Ramsey is famous for his Financial Peace series and Robert Kiyosaki is known for his book Rich Dad Poor Dad.
 Which strategy is right for you?
 Is one person right and the other wrong?
 They have completely opposing views when it comes to some aspects of finances.
 Well, this Certified Financial Planner is going to take a look at their top seven financial strategies and dissect them.

 Finance is a multifaceted subject.
 It cuts across various aspects of our lives and at certain times knocks the wind right out of us.
-For instance, today as I met with a client, we considered how to calculate liquid net worth.
-Yeah, I know Liquid Net Worth doesn’t garner the attention that Net Worth alone does.
+For instance, today I met with one of our wealth management clients and the topic of liquid net worth came up.
+Yeah, I know liquid net worth doesn’t garner the attention that net worth alone does.
 However, both calculations have their place in your finances.
-So talk about why liquid net worth matters and how you can figure yours out.
+You really should know why liquid net worth matters and how to determine yours.

 We’ve all heard and seen the “buy gold” advertisements on radio and television.
 Usually, a paid celebrity will talk about how “bad” the markets can be and then pitch a gold product.
 The question is, how much attention should we give to these ads?
 Is gold a good investment?
 They tell us if the stock market crashes, this is one investment that won’t go belly up.
 However, gold is always compared to stocks, not fixed incomes like bonds.